NifTK/NifTK/Code/Gui/MITK/Modules/README.txt

 The increasing number of Modules can be explained as follows:

-1. niftMitkExt = represents extensions to Mitk.
+1. niftCore = represents extensions to Mitk.
-                 Named analagously to MitkExt.
-                 Also contains MIDAS stuff.
               Does not contain GUI widgets.

-2. niftkQmitkExt = represents extension to Qmitk.
+2. niftkCoreGui = represents extension to Qmitk.
-                   Named analagously to QmitkExt.
-                   Also contains MIDAS stuff.
                   Contains GUI widgets.

 3. XnatRest = XNat API, independent of GUI widgets
 4. XNatRest = XNat widgets.